 What kinds of financial assistance can I get for this program?

 Students in the Postsecondary Education: Student Affairs program are encouraged to hold an assistantship while enrolled in the program.
-Assistantships require 20 hours of work per week and offer a monthly stipend; a few assistantships also include a tuition scholarship.
+Assistantships require 20 hours of work per week and offer a monthly salary.
 Information about eligibility for assistantships can be found on the Graduate College website.

 Admitted students to the PSE:SA program are invited to attend Interview Day, held in late February or early March.
 At I-Day, admitted students are able to interview for a variety of assistantships at UNI.
 For more information on current openings and position descriptions, please visit the Assistantships page.